rgbatty/cauldron/README.md

 <div align="center">
     <p><strong>Be sure to <a href="#" title="star">⭐️</a> or <a href="#" title="fork">🔱</a> this repo if you find it useful! 😃</strong></p>
 </div>

+## The Nix Kool-Aid

+> Nix allows for easy to manage, collaborative, reproducible deployments.
+This means that once something is setup and configured once, it works forever.
+If someone else shares their configuration, anyone can make use of it.

+This repo, having previously tried other dotfile management tools, has settled on Nix - predominantly out of personal interest.
+Nix has been a fascinating rabbit hole, but be forewarned that it is not for beginners.
+Development is fast, documentation can be poor, but the reward of idempotent, declarative configuration is equally exciting.

+For those wondering, "how do you configure X?" take a look at `./modules`.
+The majority of these are self-explanatory, though the syntax may not be.
+Raw dotfiles are kept within their associated user profile or the module itself.

+<p align="right"><a href="#top" title="Back to top">🔝</a></p>

 ## Installation 🔮